 Instead of feeling overwhelmed, averting your eyes, or sinking into a pile of hopeless inaction, there are some simple, seemingly small things you can do that may actually add up to major change if enough of us do them.

 2. Stop buying plastic water bottles, juice boxes, and other single-use beverage containers whenever you can, and start relying on reusables.
-Even if you’re an avid recycler, reducing your use is way better, more so now than ever as China has stopped taking our recycling.
+Reducing your use is way better than recycling, more so now than ever as China has stopped taking our recycling.
 There are many options.
 So, sure, it will require some initial investment, but it will save you money in the long run.
 And best of all?
 You’ll be doing better by our planet.
 One of my new favorites we’re using for our kid’s lunch boxes: Drink in the Box.

 3. Stop using so many plastic bags and Ziplocs.
 Stop putting your grocery store fruit and vegetables into a plastic bag; just put them directly into your cart/basket.
 You’re going to wash them when you get home anyway.
 (And if you aren’t, you should start.)
 If you must bag them, find some good reusables.
 Same with grocery store bags.
 Same with all those Ziploc bags.
 Why not invest in some of the many reusable snack and sandwich bags for lunches?
 Everyday, there are more affordable and convenient alternatives.
 I think these choices are especially important if you are packing lunches for kids.
 Teach the next generation a better way.

-5. Stop using plastic straws.
+5. Stop using plastic straws (and utensils).
 Use no straw or seek an alternative.
-The choices are many, from paper to hay to rice/tapioca to pasta to more long-lasting versions like metal, bamboo, and even some very fancy, high-end collapsible straws to carry on your key chain or in your pocket book.
-When dining out, ask your server to, “hold the straw.”
+The choices are many – from paper to hay to rice/tapioca to pasta to what we are now using in our restaurants, Air Carbon straws (from Restore Regenerative Foodware).
+These amazing straws seem like plastic but are actually made from a natural material found in every ecosystem on the planet that breaks down in our oceans in 180 days.
+(We are currently looking into Air Carbon utensils for our to go food.)
+There are also long-lasting straws made from metal, bamboo, and even some very fancy, high-end collapsible straws to carry on your key chain or in your pocket book.
+So, when you are dining or ordering out, ask your server or to go platform to, “hold the straw” and the usual plastic utensils.
 You can also take the pledge to #StopSucking at OurLastStraw, a non-profit I started to eliminate the use of plastic straws.

 6. Learn more about plastic pollution and phthalates.
 Read Slow Death By Rubber Duck: The Secret Danger of Everyday Things by Rick Smith & Bruce Lourie.
 Or check out my blog on phthalates.
 Or explore any of the newer research on all of the chemicals in everyday items, like beauty supplies and toiletries, cleaning products, and even our clothes, that are slowly being absorbed into our bloodstreams every day.
 I bet you’ll throw away those air freshener pods, Axe body sprays, Teflon-coated pans, and so much more.